Bitter Taste in Mouth: 7 Common Causes and How to Fix It

 - Brush twice a day with fluoride toothpaste.

-- Rinse with an antibacterial mouthwash to eliminate bacteria and keep your breath fresh.
+- Rinse with an antibacterial mouthwash to eliminate bacteria.

 Certain medications can cause a bitter or metallic taste as a side effect.
 Common drugs like antibiotics, antihistamines, blood pressure medications, and antidepressants can affect the taste buds or dry out your mouth, leading to an unpleasant aftertaste.